kube-tarian/sigrun/README.md

 # SigRun
-Sign your artifacts source code or container images using Sigstore chain of tools, Save the Signatures you want to use within your Infra, and Validate &amp; Control the deployments to allow only the known Signatures.
+Sign your artifacts source code or container images using Sigstore chain of tools & Known Container Image Build tools, Save the Signatures you want to use within your Infra, and Validate &amp; Control the deployments to allow only the known Signatures.
 > What's with the Name (in case if you are curious)?
 > You can think of multiple ways.
 It has a flexible interpretation, like Signatures for Runtime or Runtime Signatures.
 Whatever you want to imagine! :smiley:
 #